29457A-SNowflakes/29457A-High-Stakes-Notebook/entries/Drivetrain-select-edp/BrainstormSolution.typ

     - Versatility: Mecanum Drive offers a solid balance of movement options while still being able to handle various competition tasks, making it adaptable to different areas of teh competition like skills
   ],
   cons: [
-    - Complexity: Mecanum drives are more complex to build and design than simpler drives like H Drive, requiring precise motor control and alignment for effective movement.
+    - Complexity: Mecanum Drives are more complex to build and design than simpler drives like H Drive, requiring precise motor control and alignment for effective movement.
     - Power Loss: Due to the angled rollers on Mecanum wheels, some power is lost during lateral movement, making it less efficient compared to a tank or X Drive
-    - Programming Complexity: Mecanum drives are also harder to program ]
+    - Programming Complexity: Mecanum Drives are also harder to program ]
  )
-Mecanum Drive is one of if not the most frowned upon drivetrain in the whole of VEX as it utilises the otherwise useless Mecanum wheels which take up a large amount of room and are not very versatile. however in a Mecanum drive you acquire the ability to complete control and assurance that movement is not the problem, however in building this drivetrain the ability to gear is almost completely gone, as in order to maintain the very much wanted 3-4 wide hole gap between the drivetrain C Channels the mecanum wheel leaves no room for a gear, admonishing any gear ratios wanted.
+The Mecanum Drive is one of if not the most frowned upon drivetrain in the whole of VEX, as it utilises the otherwise useless Mecanum wheels which take up a large amount of room and are not very versatile.
+However in a Mecanum Drive you acquire the ability to complete control and assurance that movement is not the problem, however in building this drivetrain the ability to gear is almost completely gone, as in order to maintain the very much wanted 3-4 wide hole gap between the drivetrain C Channels the mecanum wheel leaves no room for a gear, admonishing any gear ratios wanted.
 \
 \
 \